Level Up! Games: History

 In 2004, Level Up! partnered with Tectoy to expand into Brazil.
 In February 2005, Level Up!
 Games Brazil launched its first MMORPG in the country: a free version of the company's franchise Ragnarok Online, translated into Portuguese.
 This game was followed by numerous releases in Brazil over the next few years.

 ePLDT, the digital entertainment division of the Philippine Long Distance Telephone Company (PLDT), acquired Level Up!
 Philippines in 2006, and merged their portfolios of online games.
 That same year, the first Level Up!
 Live event took place, with championship competitions held for four games: Ragnarok Online, Rose Online, RF Online, and Freestyle.
 Level Up! continued to publish new games, including Perfect World and Silkroad Online.
 They also had their first Level Up!
 School Tour, going as far north as Baguio and south to Davao City.
 The company expanded into India in the same year, partnering with Indiatimes to publish Ragnarok Online in the country.

 In 2008, the Philippines was selected to be the host for the annual Ragnarok World Championship.

 In 2010, the Level Up!
 Games Brazil expanded its partnership with Korean developer Nexon and brought to Brazil the first-person shooter Combat Arms.
-Also in 2010, a Level Up!
-Store was launched, featuring products related to games distributed by Level Up!
-Games Brazil.
-The Store was closed in June 2011.
 At the end of the year, the company launched the title Allods Online.

 In October 2012, Level Up!
 Games merged with E-Games, creating the largest online game publishing operation in the Philippines.
 In the same year, Level Up! had 49% of its international shares bought by Tencent, China's leading internet service provider, for nearly 27 million dollars.
 Also in 2012, Level Up!
 Brazil released Turma do Chico Bento, their first game developed for social networking site, Facebook, at Level Up!
 Live 2012.
 Level Up!
 Games expanded into Latin America the same year.

 Level Up!
 Games was acquired by Asiasoft for 2.9 million dollars in 2014.
 Since then, Level Up!'s portfolio has been published in Asia under PlayPark.